 Do you have savings?

-If you have savings, then it can definitely be good to shop around to see which bank is offering the higher rates of interest – especially now in 2022 when interest you can earn on savings is rising for the first time in many years.
+If you have savings, then it can definitely be good to shop around to see which bank is offering the higher rates of interest.
+Especially now in 2023, the interest you can earn on savings is rising for the first time since the financial crash of 2008.

 Of course, it is possible to put only your savings into a dedicated savings account, and there are plenty of those around.
 However, you may find it easier to do it all with one bank – so you can switch your current account to a bank that also can give you a better return on your savings.